The Fountainhead Vision: (Our Commitment)

 Fountainhead School believes that learning is a life long process and therefore we seek to inculcate in students, parents, teachers & the society at large, the sheer sense of the joy of learning.
 We provide a happy, purposeful, safe and nurturing environment to help our learners develop skills, attitudes & character to achieve sustainable success in life.
 We aim to scale newer heights in terms of curriculum innovation and teaching methodologies and build an institute of excellence.

 To become leaders, students are expected to take responsibility of their own lives, learn to work more effectively with others and to do the right thing even when no one’s watching.
 This is how we define leaders.
-Not everyone may want to or can become business or political leaders or leaders in sports or arts, but becoming a leader as defined above is the kind of leader that everyone can become.
+Not everyone may want to or can become business or political leaders or leaders in sports or arts, but becoming a leader as defined above is the kind of leader that everyone can strive for.

 FS Mission Alignment with IBO Mission Statement